anttitapsa/text_game/README.md

 C Programming school project for the Basics of C Programming course.
 This is a role game in which user adds characters which fight with each others.

 ## How to use game
-Characters have features name, hitpoints, experiencepoints, weapon and max damage it can cause.
+Characters have features name, hitpoints, experience points, weapon and max damage it can cause.
 There are six kinds of commands you can use while running the program by writing those on terminal.

 `A name HP name of weapon damage`